menji40ji26/Fog-of-War/README.md

 Feature: Automatically create a layer of "cloud" objects above the ground.
-These "clouds' will dodge the position of the camera which represent player's viewpoint from a certain distance.
+These "clouds' will dodge the position of the camera which represents player's viewpoint from a certain distance.
 After the camera leaves the area, the clouds will grow back in a short period of time.

 Steps:

-- Create "Could" object and make it to a prefab.
+- Create "Cloud" object and make it to a prefab.
 This can be in any form such as a cube, sphere, or 2D sprite.

 - Create an empty game object to generate "clouds" to fill the map.